recodable/lunh/README.md

 # Lunh

-This is just a simple function to check input using [Lunh Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) which can be useful to check credit card before processing.
+Simple implementation of the [Lunh Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) which can be useful to check credit card 💳 before processing.

 ## Credit